-The Graph. menu item contains:
+The Graph. menu item provides the following functions:

 - Graphic ON: Activates the graphic window or updates the displayed contour.
-As an alternative, you can use the soft key - Graphic OFF: Closes the graphic window - Graphic for Automatic: This activates the graphic window when the cursor is placed in the contour description - Window...: Allows you to set the graphic window.
+As an alternative, you can use the soft key - Graphic OFF: Closes the graphic window - Graphic for Automatic: The graphic window is activated when the cursor is located in the contour description. - Window...: Sets the graphic window.
 During editing, the control displays the programmed contours in up to four graphic windows.
 Set the desired windows - Magnifier on: Activates the zoom function.
 As an alternative, you can use the soft key